dotnet-bluetooth-le/dotnet-bluetooth-le/README.md

 ## How to contribute

 We usually do our development work on a branch with the name of the milestone.
 So please base your pull requests on the currently open development branch.
-The current one is 1.1.0.

 ## Licence